 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
-The practice had no access to telephone or face to face interpreter services and arrangements to help patients with sight or hearing loss.
-This was addressed during the inspection.
+The practice had access to telephone and face to face interpreter services and had arrangements to help patients with sight or hearing loss.

 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.